 Dialects of Polish

-Like many other languages, Polish also has several dialects linked to a specific geographical region.
-And it is usually further subdivided into various sub-dialectal groups.
+Like many other languages, Polish has several dialects linked to a specific geographical region.
+It is usually further subdivided into various sub-dialectal groups.

 There are four major Polish dialects spoken in Poland: